5T33Z0/OC-Little-Translated/G_Linux/README.md

 - Check if the required file system drivers are installed in `/EFI/OC/Drivers` and listed in your config under UEFI > Drivers.
 If so, try changing the order (File system drivers first, then OpenLinuxBoot).

 ## Notes
-- If multiple Linux Kernels are present, the Bootpicker will become cluttered with entries since OpenLinuxBoot will create a boot entry of each kernel.
+- If multiple Linux Kernels are present, the Boot Picker will become cluttered with entries since OpenLinuxBoot will create a boot entry of each kernel.
 You can set Misc > Boot > `HideAuxiliary` to `True` to reduce the clutter (press space bar in boot picker to reveal the Linux entries again).
 This will also hide macOS Recovery, Reset NVRAM and any other tool marked as "Auxiliary".
 - If the kernel is not in /boot or the name doesn't start with `vmlinuz`, they won't be detected.
 - The original Linux bootloader (grub, systemd-boot, syslinux, etc) should not be deleted.

 ## Credits
-- **mswgen** from Insanelymac.com for the [guide](https://www.insanelymac.com/forum/topic/349838-guide-using-openlinuxboot-to-easily-boot-linux-from-opencore/)
+- **mswgen** from insanelymac.com for the [guide](https://www.insanelymac.com/forum/topic/349838-guide-using-openlinuxboot-to-easily-boot-linux-from-opencore/)